Course overviewAAT Level 4 Diploma in Professional Accounting City of Bristol College

-This AAT (Association of Accounting Technicians) professional level course is a higher-level accounting qualification.
-If you successfully complete this qualification and fulfil the AAT’s work experience requirements, you can apply for AAT full membership and achieve professional AAT Accountant status.
+This AAT (Association of Accounting Technicians) professional course is a higher-level accounting qualification.
+If you successfully complete this qualification and fulfil the AAT’s work experience requirements, you can apply for AAT full membership.

 Who is this course for?

 The course is most suited for anyone working in an accountancy environment, although this is not essential.